micah-johnson/funcaptcha/README.md

 // For game type 3, where you have to pick one of 6 tiles await challenge.answer(2) // 0-5, please see https://github.com/noahcoolboy/roblox-funcaptcha/raw/master/img.gif

+// For game type 4, where you have to pick one of 6 tiles that matches the image await challenge.answer(2) // 0-5, please see https://i.imgur.com/Zhcp7Cw.png
 ```

 ## Full Example